Ivo-Balbaert/The_Way_to_Jai/book/19_Working_with_Strings.md

 String literals like str, a or ch can (because they are array views) also be accessed via index, like in line (5): `str[5]` (46 is the ASCII value for '.')
 But string literals are **immutable** (read-only): you can access a string byte via indexing [], but not change it.
 For example line (6) crashes the program, see output within code snippet.
 (Also try out str[5] = "!" or str[5] = '!' and explain the compiler error messages)
+You can however make that change as in line (12B): make an sprint() string out of the original string.
+Because this resides in memory, you can change it like in the for-loop shown here.

 String literals are also **bounds-checked** at run-time, see line (7) and the output in the code snippet.
 We get a clear indication of the cause with **array_bounds_check_fail**